cassiozen/mithryn-ttrpg/players guide.md

 - **Eyes** — Almond, round, or narrow in shape; colors from common browns and blues to gold-flecked hazel, leaf-green, or jewel-bright amber
 - **Other Features** — Birthmarks, tusks, or other distinctive characteristics

-Write down your chatacter's name and traits on the top of your character sheet.
+Write down your character’s name and traits at the top of your character sheet.

 ### Step 2 - Record your character level and Rank

 Every character has two core measures of progression:

 - **Level** — Your broad measure of experience and growth.
 Level increases at key story or gameplay milestones, much like in most TTRPGs.
-Level is important for long-term development, but it’s not a number you’ll reference often during regular play.
+Level is essential for long-term development, but it’s not a number you’ll reference often during regular play.
 - **Rank** — A measure of your immediate effectiveness as well as your stakes in the adventure.

 Starting out: Characters begin at Level 1 with Rank 1.
 You’ll track both at the top of your character sheet.